 Prior to this offering, there has been no public market for our ADSs or ordinary shares.
 Every three ADSs represent two of our Class A ordinary shares, par value US\$0.001 per share.
-Our ADSs have been approved for listing on the New York Stock Exchange under the symbol "RERE."
+It is currently estimated that the initial public offering price will be between US\$13.00 and US\$15.00 per ADS.
+Application has been made for listing on the New York Stock Exchange under the symbol "RERE."